-LATE ASSIGNMENTS
+LATE PAPERS

-Assignments received later than the due date will be penalized 10% (3 marks out of 30) per day that assignment is late (including weekends).
+Papers received later than the due date will be penalized 10% (3 marks out of 30) per day that assignment is late (including weekends).
 Exceptions to the lateness penalty for valid reasons such as illness, compassionate grounds, etc. may be considered by the course instructor, but will require supporting documentation.

-Hard copies of late papers should be handed in to the course secretary between 8:30 a.m. - 4:30 p.m. (see contact information on page 1).
-If the secretary is not in her office, you may hand in the paper to any other secretary in BSB.
-Make sure to have them date/time stamp your paper.
-Otherwise, the late penalty will continue to accumulate until the paper is received by the course instructor or T.A.
+Hard copies of late papers should be handed in to H Jenkin by arrangement.
+Make sure to date/time stamp your paper.
+Otherwise, the late penalty will continue to accumulate.
 It is your responsibility to ensure that your paper receives the date of receipt.